MU-Data-Science/KGSAR/README.md

     $ conda init
     $ cd kgsar_exp && conda create -n name_of_environment python=3.7.3
     $ conda activate name_of_environment

+Please note that sometimes you may be required to exit and SSH back into the session after conda init.
+You can exit the session by simply typing "exit" in the prompt.

 Step 5: Install all the required packages.